rintcius/purescript-handy-prelude/README.md

-# purescript-prelude
+# purescript-handy-prelude

-A purescript prelude
+A handy purescript prelude